 Demand Driven Technologies

-On my first day at Demand Driven Technologies, I remember sitting in the conference room, anxiously waiting to see what new opportunities this job would bring.
+I remember sitting in the conference room, anxiously waiting to see what new opportunities this job would bring.
 As a marketing and communications specialist, I had no idea that taking a Demand Driven Planner (DDP) course would be one of those opportunities.

 When it was first suggested to me that I take the DDP program, I was apprehensive.
 My expertise has been in marketing, where I focus on helping Demand Driven Technologies put its best foot forward.
 I have no supply chain management experience, and, at the time, I had no idea how to even get started.
 Still, I was excited to learn and agreed to take the DDP program.